Green monsters: the new sustainable stadiums

 Happily, London has set a new standards for green technology and infrastructure in part by establishing a global standard for sustainable event management – ISO 20121.
 Organizers also developed a “food vision” program that maintains sustainable sourcing standards for the more than 14 million meals that will be served at the Games.

-In New York Times interview with David Stubbs, the head of sustainability for the London Olympic Organization Committee, Stubbs explained that significant attention has been given to the long-term legacy and role of the Olympic structures after it was predicted that the embodied carbon of construction materials would create the largest impact on the Games’ carbon footprint.
+In a New York Times interview with David Stubbs, the head of sustainability for the London Olympic Organization Committee, Stubbs explained that significant attention has been given to the long-term legacy and role of the Olympic structures after it was predicted that the embodied carbon of construction materials would create the largest impact on the Games’ carbon footprint.

 As a result, temporary, recyclable structures were erected for venues that would not be of long-term use to the city.
 Additionally, the permanent venues that were constructed utilize the latest in green technology and awareness: sustainably sourced timber, recycled construction materials, lightweight roofs that save thousands of tons of steel in their design, extensive natural lighting, and even rainwater harvesting.